vinissouza/Fashion-Store-Webscraping/README.md

 - What types and colors should be considered for the launch collection?
 - What are the raw materials needed to produce the pants?

-All the context about this project is completely fictitious, incluidng company, CEO and business issues.
+All the context about this project is completely fictitious, including company, CEO and business issues.

 This is a project provided by <i>Comunidade DS</i>.